-“We were dealing with real life issues,” Christiana explains.
+“We were dealing with real-life issues,” Christiana said at the time.
 “Broken relationships, a sense of having to regroup and put some things — and people — behind us.
 That’s what I was writing about lyrically in the new songs and it became kind of a catharsis.
 Nothing was contrived.
 We didn’t have to relate to it in the third person.
 We were living these circumstances, and that gave us the impetus and inspiration to share our sentiments.
 Ultimately those setbacks and difficulties led to new opportunities and allowed a little light to shine through.”